Iterating Symmetric Extensions

 The Kinna--Wagner Principle states that every set can be injected into the power set of an ordinal.
 It is a weakening of the axiom of choice that was given by Willy Kinna and Klaus Wagner in \cite{KinnaWagner:1955}.
 The principle implies that every set can be linearly ordered, however it is independent from statements like the Boolean Prime Ideal Theorem over $\ZF$ (see \cite{Pincus:1997} for a discussion on the subject).

 Monro defined, for a natural number $n$, $\KWP_n$ to be the statement that for every $X$ there exists an ordinal $\eta$, such that $X$ can be injected to $\power^n(\eta)$.
 In \cite{Monro:1973}, Monro extends the classic theorem of Vop\v{e}nka and showed that if $M$ and $N$ are transitive models of $\ZF$ with the same $(n+1)$th power set of ordinals, and $M\models\KWP_n$, then $M=N$.
-We will extend both Monro's definition and his extension of the Balcar--Vop\v{e}nka theorem below. \begin{definition} We define the \textit{$\alpha$-set of ordinals} hierarchy by induction. $0$-sets are sets of ordinals; $\alpha+1$-sets are sets of $\alpha$-sets of ordinals; and if $\alpha$ is a limit, then an $\alpha$-set of ordinals is the union over $\mathcal A$, where for every $A\in\mathcal A$, $A$ is a $\beta$-set for some $\beta<\alpha$.
+We will extend both Monro's definition and his extension of the Balcar--Vop\v{e}nka theorem below. \begin{definition} We define the \textit{$\alpha$-set of ordinals} hierarchy by recursion. $0$-sets ordinals are sets of ordinals; $\alpha$-sets of ordinals are sets of $\beta$-sets of ordinals for $\beta<\alpha$.
 Namely, an $\alpha$-set of ordinals is a subset of $\power^\alpha(\eta)$ for some ordinal $\eta$.\end{definition} We will generally shorten the term, and just write that $A$ is an $\alpha$-set.